 As your child’s first and most important teacher, you lay the foundations for their social emotional learning at home.
 You can do this through social emotional learning activities, books, games, and toys that help to build your children’s relationships and expand the foundation of their future social emotional health.
 By laying this foundation, you’ll set them up to be more resilient and confident and keep them exploring and developing.

 Strategies for social emotional learning for home

 - Explore feelings through play.
 Try puppets or use your child’s character toys to create and play out a story about your child’s feelings.
 Check out our blog to learn how to make puppets at home!

-- Spend time with them talking about what’s on their mind and what might be troubling them.
+- Spend time with your child talking about what’s on their mind and what might be troubling them.

 - The best way to build confidence is through positive reinforcement.
-If your child demonstrates kindness, cooperation, following the rules, or sharing, offer praise and support for these positive behaviours.
+If your child shows kindness, cooperation, following the rules, or sharing, offer praise and support for these positive behaviours.

 - Offer encouragement to your child when you see them struggling with a task or situation, this will help them to believe in themselves and will build their self-esteem and sense of optimism.

-The good job reward chart is perfect for setting goals and giving a reward once they have been completed.
-It is fully customisable, allowing you to select the tasks that you’d like your child to focus on.
-Alternatively, you could sit down with your child and discuss the goals they would like to set for themselves, this will help their ability to become independent and in control of their learning too.
+Help your child set goals and feel a sense of accomplishment when they’re completed goal using the Good Job Reward Chart.
+Establishing this behaviour sets them up for success at school and beyond.
+The chart is customisable and allows you to select the tasks you’d like your child to focus on.
+Alternatively, you could sit down with your child and discuss the goals they would like to set for themselves.
+This will help your child become independent and in control of their learning.
 Track their performance with motivational tiles and store small toys and treats inside the reward box for when a goal is reached.
-This set also includes tiles perfect for positive reinforcement including ‘You were a good listener!’ and ‘You used good manners!’
+This set also includes tiles perfect for positive reinforcement including ‘You were a good listener!’ and ‘You used good manners!’.

 Follow the hashtag #socialemotionallearning on Instagram